Polycystic Kidney Disease

 bringit: I have PKD and have had one child, with some minor complications.
 We are now both fine, although my blood pressure remains high, even with medications.
 I want to have another child.
 Can I expect the same complications or worse ones?
 Is there any way to prevent complications with pregnancy and this disease?

-Speaker_-__Dr__Surafel_Gebreselassie: There are reports of severe hypertension and preeclampsia in patients with PKD during pregnancy.
+Speaker_-__Dr__Surafel_Gebreselassie: Pregnant patients with PKD overall have significantly higher frequencies of hypertension, edema, preeclampsia and renal complications.
 Although we don't know the specific complications you had with your first pregnancy, high risk patients would need close antenatal follow-up.
 Patients with PKD and decreased renal function are at an even higher risk.
 Medications used for blood pressure called angiotensin converting enzyme inhibitors (such as Lisinopril) and angiotensin receptor blockers, are not recommended and need to be stopped prior to conception.
 We recommend that you see your physician/kidney specialist for specific recommendations.

 jabraner: Can a person with PKD drink alcohol, or will this hurt them?
 My brother-in-law says it is okay, but I question that.